Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Other Language:

 - Moved "French" selection to second position, as English and French are the only fully supported language of RotP-Fusion.
 - French translation fixes and improvement.

 ### Fixes:

+- Fixed the random event "The Gauntlet of the precursors" generating asteroid systems resource rich or with artefact.
 - Fixed a rare "Concurrent Modification Exception" crash when starting a combat.
 - Altair system name will be removed from the Mrrshan list of systems when Altairi are on the map.
 - Ufo Tracker: Loop thru all the colonies to get the closest one to the path (instead of stopping to the first being close enough.